 To really key in on what is going on with overall electrolyte status for health, we would want to turn to obtaining specific clinostatic and orthostatic blood pressure and pulse readings.
 This works in conjunction with the conductivity measures to refine the perspective.

 This was a quick and brief review of the conductivity measure.
 It is a great thing to have in your health toolkit, sitting right along side your pH meter.

-Here are two pictures of simple conductivity meters.
+Here’s a picture of a simple conductivity meter.
 Not all meters are the same.
 Two important things you have to have in your meter are the ability to do small sample size (for saliva) and an auto-